ui4x/ui4html/docsrc/01 - readme.md

 ---
 layout: page
+title: Basics
 ---

-Are you looking to create a web application instead of a document?
-Is CSS with its multiple layout engines too complicated for your needs?

-ui4 provides an alternative for placing UI elements on the screen.
-Let's look at some examples:
+ui4 provides an alternative to CSS for placing HTML elements on the screen.
+Let's look at some
+examples:

-#### "Connect this to the corner"
+**"Connect this to the corner"**

 ```html example solid_sized
 <div id="square" top="top" left="left"></div>
 ```

-Pretty close to CSS `top` or `left`, just with the little gaps added between the element and the edges of the parent.
+Here we connect the element to the left and top edges of the parent.
+Unless you say otherwise, a standard gap of 8px is left between an element and whatever it is connected to.

 Note that there is no need to identify the parent by id, but `left="parent_id.left"` works, and can make the layout more readable.